It's not easy to improve on perfection. But we did.

 As Ben Hogan once said, "There are no short cuts in the quest for perfection."
 We don't think so either, that's why we constantly look to improve our club designs and did so with the new Ft.
 Worth BLACK.
 We think Mr. Hogan would be proud.

-Fort Worth BLACK irons utilize a new, proprietary finish called Diamond Black Metal.
-It addition to reducing glare, the darker finish provides better contrast with the golf ball.
-During our testing process, better players indicated that this helped them with shot alignment which, in turn, helped them hit incredibly accurate iron shots.
+Ft.
+Worth BLACK irons utilize a proprietary finish called Diamond Black Metal.
+In addition to reducing glare, the darker finish provides better contrast with the golf ball.
+During our testing process, many better players indicated that this helped them with shot alignment which, in turn, helped them hit incredibly accurate iron shots.

 Modified sole shapes independently designed for each specific iron.

-V-Sole® technology has long been a trademark of Ben Hogan irons and wedges.
-Ft.
-Worth, PTx irons and others utilize Ben Hogan's original V-Sole technology which combines a high bounce leading edge and low bounce trailing edge.
+Ben Hogan's V-Sole technology has been continuously improved by the company.
+The technology combines a high bounce leading edge and low bounce trailing edge.
 This often copied … but never replicated … design allows for easy manipulation of the clubhead without changing the loft no matter if you are facing a downhill, uphill or even side hill lie.
 V-Sole truly is the most versatile sole in golf.

 However, feedback from strong players and robot testing indicated that the leading edge could be increased on certain irons, and trailing edge softened … especially with less-than-full shots in the shorter irons.

-So, in our ongoing quest to design and manufacture the best clubs in golf, we've modified the V-Sole Technology used on the Ben Hogan Ft.
-Worth BLACK slightly.
-The sole maintains the same basic design principles as the original V-Sole but has been optimized for each iron in the set.
+So, in our ongoing quest to design and manufacture the best clubs in golf, we've improved the V-Sole Technology used on the Ben Hogan Ft.
+Worth White Irons.
+The sole has been optimized for each iron in the set.
 In effect, we've strengthened the leading edge from the sole to the face on some of the Ft.
-Worth BLACK irons, while reducing the trailing edge bounce on others.
+Worth White irons, while reducing the trailing edge bounce on others.